RedHat-UX/red-hat-design-system/elements/rh-code-block/docs/10-overview.md

 ## When to use

-When you need to highlight a block of code while maintaining the formatting
+- When you need to highlight a block of code while maintaining the formatting

-## Repo status
 {% repoStatus type="Element" %}